 Bring Me the Horizon.
 They remind me of myself, just not giving a fuck and doing what they want.
-They’re not trying to stay in one genre or in one lane.
+They're not trying to stay in one genre or in one lane.
 I think that would be a dope thing to do.
 I remember in 2007 my brother showing me Pray for Plagues and it was crazy.
-I remember seeing them come up on MySpace when Oliver Sykes was everyone’s crush.
+I remember seeing them come up on MySpace when Oliver Sykes was everyone's crush.
 I feel like I grew up with them, too.
 Corey has obviously influenced me my whole life so it would be amazing just to get in the studio with him and see how he works.
-Corey is like 48, so it’s more of a dad and son type vibe with him.
-His son Griffin’s band [Vended] is good, too.
-He’s a really crazy vocalist.
+Corey is like 48, so it's more of a dad and son type vibe with him.
+His son Griffin's band

 Do you remember where you were when you first heard Slipknot?

 I actually have the funniest story about Slipknot.
 I'm pretty sure the first time was in Guitar Hero.
 I was listening to them and liked it, but it was so heavy and it was so crazy it kind of scared me.
 I didn't know what the fuck it was, but it was hard.
 My parents and I were going to church and shit a lot.
 When I was 7 or 8 years old, I got there on Sunday after I played "Before I Forget," the pastor was passing around the mic just to answer any random questions.
 I don't know why I asked him this, but I was like 'what is this artist talking about in this song?'
 I mentioned the line where Corey says 'I was a creature before I could stand.'
 Obviously, my pastor took it as a chance to go into this whole satanic panic lecture.
 I was fucking scared shitless after that.
 Like, oh my god, this nigga is satanic.